 Carving eucalyptus green greatly eases the hardship of cutting into it while dry.
 While carving green is easy seasoning the carved piece and then finishing it after it’s dry without getting splits is quite hard.

-This method works well on small pieces and in fact whittling or using whittling knives is only also possible with green eucalyptus.
+This method works well on small pieces and in fact, whittling or using whittling knives is only also possible with green eucalyptus.
 Dry eucalyptus is not as ideal for whittling and can be actually very dangerous if the carver is not careful.

 Another way you can eucalyptus the softness of green eucalyptus is by doing all the roughing out while the wood is green.
 The details can be worked on later after the roughed-out piece has completely dried.
 This saves you a lot of energy and time.

-Should you decide to carve or rough out your eucalyptus while green makes sure to season it well and very slowly.
+Should you decide to carve or rough out your eucalyptus while green make sure to season it well and very slowly.
 When I tried this method I would wrap up the piece for almost two months to take the moisture content all the way from 18 to about 13%.
-You can easily moisture content with a moisture meter.
+You can easily read moisture content with a moisture meter.

 Adjusting Tools to cope with dry eucalyptus